kunilovskaya/parcorp/README.md

+## Parallel Corpora: processing, building and using in research
-## Building a register-balanced parallel corpus for translationese research
+### Building a register-balanced parallel corpus for translationese research

 This repository has the python3 code used to create a register-balanced EN>RU parallel corpus for translationese research.
 The six parallel subcorpora are complemented with register-comparable non-translations.